insertjokehere/homemate-bridge/README.rst

 * Run the bridge:
 ::

-   homemate-bridge --orvibo-key <path/to/key/file> --mqtt-host ...
+   homemate-bridge --keys-file <path/to/key/file> --mqtt-host ...

 * After ~30 seconds you should see devices connecting to the bridge, and new switch entities in HomeAssistant

 Getting the Orvibo 'PK' encryption key
 ======================================

 As part of the initial handshake with the server, the switch sends a 'hello' packet encrypted with a static key, and expects a packet encrypted with the same key in response that sets a different key for all subsequent packets.
 This is the 'PK' key, and is not included with the source code until I work out if there would be legal issues with doing so.
 Fortunately, Orvibo hardcode this key in the source code of the 'Kepler' Android app.

-You can obtain the key by unzipping the `Kepler apk <http://www.orvibo.com/software/android/kepler.apk>_`, and using the Linux 'strings' utility on the classes.dex file to look for strings that are exactly 16 characters long that appear random, and a mix of upper and lower case letter as well as numbers.
+* Download the `Kepler apk <http://www.orvibo.com/software/android/kepler.apk>_`
+* Run the `homemate-bridge-seed-keyfile --keys-file keys.json <path/to/apk>` script to extract the key and save it.
+Note that the file will be overwritten if it exists.

 Documentation
 =============